truenas/documentation/content/CORE/CORETutorials/Storage/Disks/DiskReplace.md

 ## Replacing a Disk

 Another disk of the same or greater capacity is required to replace a failed disk.
-This disk must be installed in the TrueNAS system and not part of an existing storage pool and available to use as a replacement.
+This disk must be installed in the TrueNAS system, not part of an existing storage pool, and available to use as a replacement.
-The replacement process wipies any data on the replacement disk as part of the process.
+The replacement process wipes any data on the replacement disk.

 {{< expand "Can I replace a disk in a GELI-encrypted (Legacy) pool?" "v" >}}
 Although GELI encryption is deprecated, TrueNAS implements GELI encryption during a "GELI-Encrypted (Legacy) pool" disk replacement.
 TrueNAS uses GELI encryption for the lifetime of that pool, even after replacement.